The Gas-Tight-Joint, Part II, Lucas works (dark) magic on the 1800.

 A totally different Solution...or Lucas?
 No thanks!

 My '66 1800S has sported a 140 fuseblock since about 1980, and has never had an "Inexplicable Lucas Incident".
 It's close quarters on and especially behind the panel, but there is adequate room.
 Visible at right is the "isolated stud" required by alternator upgrade.
-Naturally, fuses and terminals are treated with anti-corrosive paste.
+Naturally, fuses and terminals are treated with Anti-Corrosive Zinc Paste.

 External material sources are attributed.
-Otherwise, this article is Copyright © 2018.
+Otherwise, this article is Copyright © 2002-2021.
 Ronald Kwas.
 The terms Volvo, Bosch and Lucas are used for reference only.
-I have no affiliation with any of these companies other than to try to keep their products working for me, help other enthusiasts do the same, and also present my highly opinionated results of the use of their products here.
+I have no affiliation with any of these companies other than to try to keep their products working for me, help other enthusiasts do the same, and also present my highly opinionated results of the use of their products here, like giving Lucas all the grief they so richly deserve!
 The information presented comes from my own experience and carefully considered opinion, and can be used (or not!), or ridiculed and laughed at, or worshipped, at the readers discretion.
 As with any recipe, your results may vary, and you are, and will always be, in charge of your own knuckles, and future!

 You are welcome to use the information here in good health, and for your own non-commercial purposes, but if you reprint or otherwise republish this article, you must give credit to the author or link back to the SwEm site as the source.
 If you don’t, you’re just a lazy, scum sucking plagiarist, and the Boston Globe wants you!
 As always, if you can supply corrections, or additional objective information or experience, I will always consider it, and consider working it into the next revision of this article...along with likely the unique metaphor and probably (likely) wise-a** comment.